TinyCsvParser/TinyCsvParser/README.md

 To get started quickly, follow the [Quickstart](http://bytefish.github.io/TinyCsvParser/sections/quickstart.html).

+[TinyCsvParser] supports .NET Core as of Version 1.4.0.

 ## Installing TinyCsvParser ##

 You can use [NuGet](https://www.nuget.org) to install [TinyCsvParser].
 Run the following command